tajmone/lemon-grove/lemon/lemon.md

 The `%ifdef`, `%ifndef`, and `%endif` directives are similar to `#ifdef`, `#ifndef`, and `#endif` in the C-preprocessor, just not as general.
 Each of these directives must begin at the left margin.
 No whitespace is allowed between the `%` and the directive name.

 Grammar text in between `%ifdef MACRO` and the next nested `%endif` is ignored unless the "-DMACRO" command-line option is used.
-Grammar text betwen `%ifndef MACRO` and the next nested "%endif" is included except when the "-DMACRO" command-line option is used.
+Grammar text betwen `%ifndef MACRO` and the next nested `%endif` is included except when the "-DMACRO" command-line option is used.

 Note that the argument to `%ifdef` and `%ifndef` must be a single preprocessor symbol name, not a general expression.
 There is no `%else` directive.